tshino/vscode-kb-macro/README.md

   - IME nagivation
     - IME navigation is not recorded directly, however, the characters that are inserted into the document as output from IME are recorded as if they are typed directly.

-## How to enable your favorite custom keybindings to record
+## How to enable custom keybindings to be recorded

-If you found your favorite shortcuts are not supported to record, you could make them recordable by adding corresponding wrappers to your `keybindings.json`.
+If you found your favorite keyboard shortcuts are not supported to be recorded, you could make them recordable by adding corresponding wrappers to your `keybindings.json`.

-If you have a keybinding rule like:
+If you have a keyboard shortcut like:
 ```json
     {
         "key": "ctrl+shift+a",